Suzuki Alto: In other markets

 This model also entered production in India as the Maruti Suzuki Alto (model code RF) in September 2000 and was built there until 2014.
 From 2002 until 2009 Maruti-built Altos were exported to Europe as Suzuki Altos; sales continued in Latin America and other markets until the next generation Maruti Alto took over in 2012.
 The car is powered with 0.8-litre F8D three-cylinder and 1.1-litre F10D four-cylinder engines with fuel injection.

 Pakistani production began in 2000 utilizing the old carburetted 1.0-litre F10A four-cylinder engine and also available with CNG variant.
 The production was halted in 2012.

 Beginning in mid-1999, and originally imported from Japan, the car was also sold in Colombia as the Chevrolet Alto.
 As the market for two-door cars was minimal in Colombia, it was only available with five doors.
 The Colombian model was equipped with a one-litre, sixteen-valve inline-four engine with 65 PS at 6500 rpm, an engine it shared with the locally made Chevrolet Wagon R+.
 GM Colmotores began building it themselves in 2000 and kept it in production until 2003.
 The Chevrolet Alto was also exported to Ecuador.

 Sixth generation (2004)

 The sixth-generation Alto (HA24) was introduced in September 2004.
 The bonnet and headlamps curved down at the front, giving a similar effect to the Toyota WiLL Vi or the Citroën C2.
 The Alto was realigned as a less costly car to accommodate new models such as the Cervo and Alto Lapin.
 The more powerful engines were moved into the other more upmarket versions like the Suzuki Kei Works and Alto Lapin SS, leaving the Alto with only a 54 PS version.
 In Japan, this version of the Alto was not only rebadged as the Mazda Carol, but also by Nissan as the Pino.
+Production continued until December 2009, when it was replaced by the next generation.

-The RPM meter maxes out at 10,000 rather than 8,000, as usual for gasoline vehicles.
+The Alto Van (HA24V) appeared a few months later, in January 2005.
+There was no three-door variant of this generation, which meant the return of a five-door Alto Van (for the first time since 1989).
+It was only available in Superior White, but front driver and passenger airbags were now standard.
+The initial equipment level was the VS; this was joined by the VP in May 2005.
+The VP has central locking and keyless entry.
+The lower priced VS model was discontinued in April 2009, leaving only the VP for the final eight months of production.